 Here, we measure water flow rates and oxygen availability at small scales across 5 artificial structures that vary from relatively high flow environments (piers) to relatively low flow environments (marinas).
-We then measured the oxygen tolerances of a range of sessile marine invertebrates that grow on artificial structures, some of which are native to our study are while others are NIS.
+We then measured the oxygen tolerances of a range of sessile marine invertebrates that grow on artificial structures, some of which are native to our study area while others are NIS.
 Because growth form strongly affects oxygen tolerance in this group, we also measured tolerances across species with erect growth forms and flat growth forms.
 We then combined our field data and oxygen tolerance data to estimate the proportion of habitat that is physiologically stressful for native versus non-indigenous species.

 Methods